Packages groups, Module Streams, and Module Profiles

 - Developers can easily update packages of a version without interfering with other versions.

 Each module can have multiple streams, but you can use only one stream at a time.
-If a module has multiple streams, Linux automatically sets the latest or recommended version as the default stream.
-If you want to use another stream, you have to make that stream as default.
+If a module has numerous streams, Linux automatically sets the latest or recommended version as the default stream.
+If you want to use another stream, you must make that stream the default.

 Module profiles